 (4) The revocation takes effect at such time as is specified in the order.

-171. Inclusion of a registered school in a school system
+171. School system may accept certain schools as members of system

 (1) The governing body of a school system may accept as a member of the system a school that is registered as a non-system school without conditions if that registration is not subject to any condition.